boopathi-srb/traxx/readme.md

 With this setup:

 - Traxx will correctly capture the real client IP via the `X-Forwarded-For` header.
-- If you’re using multiple proxies, this setup will always capture the first IP in the chain (the client’s original IP).
+- If you're using multiple proxies, this setup will always capture the first IP in the chain (the client's original IP).

 ---